GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

    (takes a few minutes)
 3. Deploy the `chatbot-api` app as a Cloud Run Service and interact with it.

-Before we deploy anything, we need to update the Kubernetes YAML files to point to the images we built above.
-Right now if you look in any of the job.yaml or deployment.yaml files, you'll see the image has a `__PROJECT__` string in the `image` property.
+Before we deploy anything, we need to update the Cloud Run YAML files to point to the images we built above.
+Right now if you look in any of the job.yaml or service.yaml files, you'll see the image has  `__PROJECT__` and `__REGION__` strings in the `image` property.
 We need to change this.
 Fortunately, we have a script to do this for us.
 For two project setups, the project name should be the project that will host the Cloud Run service and where the images were built above.

 ```sh
 ./scripts/configure-jobs.sh <YOUR_PROJECT_HERE> <YOUR_REGION_HERE>